 Thus if we prove that the resulting state of a finalized runtime block contains a certain rollup block, then we prove that not only this rollup block and its ancestors are part of the canonical chain, but also that the creating runtime block and its ancestors are part of the canonical runtime, and the runtime transactions claimed by the roll-up block and its ancestors were executed correctly and reflecting correctly on the resulting runtime state.

-If these conditions are given, we can create a ZK-proof of the verification of the finalization proof from Polkadot.
+If these conditions are given, we can create a ZK-proof of the verification of the finalization proof from the re-execution chain.
 We do this because naively verifying finalization proofs on-chain on L1 is expensive.

 To prove that a runtime block is finalized and contains a certain rollup block we need to

-- Acquire GRANDPA justification data of the finalized relay chain block and verify all the signatures against the current validator set proving that the relay chain block is finalized.
+- Acquire finalization justification data of the finalized re-execution chain block and verify all the signatures against the current validator set proving that the re-execution chain block is finalized.

-- Acquire the storage proof for the head data from the storage at the finalized relay chain block.
-And check it against the relay chain storage proof.
+- Acquire the storage proof for the head data from the storage at the finalized re-exeuction chain block.
+And check it against the re-execution chain storage proof.